alex-piccione/PropertyWizard-HMLandRegistryExtractor/README.md

 ## Note

-I set the transaction_id as unique key (and index) in the database.
 Some prices seems wrong.
-For example 1£ or 125 million of pounds.
+For example 1£ or 125 millions of pounds.
-The second case could be an error inserting the value with a wrong decimal character resulting 100 times more, so it could be 1million, and it is possible compared to other apartment in the same building.
+The second case could be an error inserting the value with a wrong decimal character resulting 100 times more.
+It could be 1 million, and this is resasonable compared to the other apartments in the same building.

 3 thousands of records for year are duplicated for post code, address and date.
-How is possible?
+How is it possible?
 Some addresses actually does not exist.
 "6 Mountford Gardens" is not found by Google Map but you can find it in many web sites, also on Zoopla.
-There are 2 different sell on the same date, on this address, with different prices !
-One is market "new building" ?!
+There are 2 different sells on the same date, on this address, with different prices!
+One is market "new building" the other not ?!

 # Heroku